MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 ### Application issue

-SQL Server may be busy, for several reasons, and doesn’t service the mirroring endpoint connection within the availability group `SESSION_TIMEOUT` period, resulting in the connection timeout.
+SQL Server may be busy, for several reasons, and doesn't service the mirroring endpoint connection within the availability group `SESSION_TIMEOUT` period, resulting in the connection timeout.
 Some causes are:

 - 100% CPU utilization, SQL or some other application is driving CPU for seconds at a time.